 Assuming you have found or created your deck design plans and assembled the necessary tools and supplies, the first stage of actual physical work will come in preparing the site.

 Using stakes and string, outline the shape of the deck on the building site.
 If your deck is a simple square or rectangle, measure diagonally from corner to corner, both ways; a square layout will have diagonals with the same measurements.

 Using a shovel, remove any grass or weeds from this measured area to form your working space.
 Later, before closing off this working space with decking, you can apply mulch over this space to suppress weeds.
 But for now, your main concern is to furnish yourself with as level a working space as possible.
-This will be important later in the project when you dig holes for footings or concrete piers that will need to be installed perfectly level.
+This will be important later in the project when you dig holes for footings or concrete piers.

 Carefully mark out where the ledger board will attach to your house.
 This ledger will support and anchor the side of the deck that is adjacent to the house.
 The level at which the top of the header board rests should be the same as the level of your joists, which will form the framework upon which the surface decking will lie.
 It is critical to ensure that the header is not only at the proper height but also that it is level.
 Consult your deck plans when outlining the position of the ledger board on the house.